How Many Mortgage Payments Can You Miss Before Foreclosure?

 Generally, you can stop a foreclosure at any point before your home is sold at auction.
 If it’s a nonjudicial foreclosure, you have right up to the sale date, sometimes even hours before.
 In a judicial foreclosure, you often have until the court orders a sale.

-The following steps can help you recover after foreclosure:[13]
+With some patience and planning, the following steps can help you recover after foreclosure:[17]

 • Reevaluate your financial situation.
 Take a hard look at your spending and saving habits.
 Budget for your fixed and variable expenses, and work toward saving at least 3 months of expenses.